Learning to stop thinking so much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 Some thoughts are labeled 'good' and

-others 'bad' – some we want to keep, others we want to push away.
+others 'bad' – some we are perfectly happy with, others we want to push away.
 The 'good' ones cause us no trouble at all whereas the 'bad' ones are experienced as unpleasant and cause us to suffer.

 If we can take a step back and objectively watch the thoughts – without judging, without labeling, without trying to change or fix them in any way, what happens?